pauloricardo50/meteor/mup/docs.md

 All servers should be configured with a static internal IP address.
 Once we finish setting up [vpc peering](https://docs.atlas.mongodb.com/security-vpc-peering/), we can use the internal IP address instead, which does not change.

-Mup connects to the instances using the external instance.
+Mup connects to the instances using the external IP address.
 All scripts that run mup also run the `update-servers.js` script to get the latest IP address.
 If you run `mup` yourself, you might want to run `update-servers` first.

 ## Setting up additional servers